Timelines and deliverables

 The study will be divided into several phases with key deliverables at the end of each phase.
 The current anticipated timelines are as follows:

-Phase 1, spring 2025: The first phase of the project includes background research and preliminary analysis.
+Phase 1, Spring 2025: The first phase of the project includes background research and preliminary analysis.
 A study of the findings will be completed during this phase.
 The first public engagement session will be held this spring, which includes a drop-in information session.

-Phase 4, spring 2026: The final phase includes recommendations to the Built Heritage Committee and Council to approve the creation of a new heritage conservation district in the Golden Triangle, and the adoption of a heritage conservation district plan.
+Phase 4, Summer 2026: The final phase includes recommendations to the Built Heritage Committee and Council to approve the creation of a new heritage conservation district in the Golden Triangle, and the adoption of a heritage conservation district plan.
 Part of this process includes a statutory public meeting to provide the public with opportunity to raise concerns or support for the staff recommendations.
 Once Council makes a decision on the staff recommendations, there will be a 30-day appeal period for which anyone may object to either the new heritage conservation district, or its associated plan.